How to become a bookbinder

 Direct Application

 You could apply directly to become a bookbinder.
-Employers will expect you to have some relevant experience in the printing trade.
+Employers will expect you to have some printing experience.

-You may find it useful to have GCSEs at grades 9 to 4 (A* to C) or equivalent qualifications.
+You may find it useful to have GCSEs or equivalent at grades 9 to 4 (A* to C).

 Other Routes

 You could take short specialist courses in craft binding and finishing.
-These can be taken through organisations like the Society of Bookbinders and Designer Bookbinders.
+You can take these courses with organisations like the Society of Bookbinders.

 More Information